-- (A) A player pulls a chair from beneath another player, causing her to fall to the ground with a minor injury. - (B) A player argues in an excessive and belligerent manner with a judge after the judge has made a final ruling.
+- (A) A player pulls a chair from beneath another player, causing her to fall to the ground. - (B) A player argues in an excessive and belligerent manner with a judge after the judge has made a final ruling.

 Different levels of unsporting conduct should be penalized accordingly.
-The head judge is always the final authority on what constitutes unsporting conduct and is free to interpret the guidelines as he or she sees fit.
+The head judge is the final authority on what constitutes unsporting conduct.